ErrorNoInternet/rpm-packages/README.md

 # rpm-specs
 A repository for all the RPM .spec files that I maintain (primarily on Fedora COPR).

-If any packages are outdated, please [create an issue](https://github.com/ErrorNoInternet/rpm-specs/issues/new) or [submit a pull request](https://github.com/ErrorNoInternet/rpm-specs/compare).\
+If any packages are outdated, please [create an issue](https://github.com/ErrorNoInternet/rpm-specs/issues/new) (or [submit a pull request](https://github.com/ErrorNoInternet/rpm-specs/compare)).\
-Any modifications to the COPR page may also be requested by creating an issue here.
+Any modifications to the COPR page may also be requested by [creating an issue](https://github.com/ErrorNoInternet/rpm-specs/issues/new) here.

 ## Packages
 - [timg](https://github.com/hzeller/timg): A terminal image and video viewer ([COPR](https://copr.fedorainfracloud.org/coprs/errornointernet/timg))